New Teacher Tips for Parent-Teacher Conferences

 Step 1: Set the Tone

-Start by introducing yourself and your course and sharing a personal detail about the student.
-This will help put the parent at ease and let them know you care about their child.
+Start by introducing yourself and your course, then share a personal detail about the student.
+This helps put the parent at ease and shows you care about their child.

 Estimated time: 1 minute